pgorzelany/xapi-connector/README.md

 `node ./lib/example.js`

-You don't have to follow the approach presented in this example and you can play with the Connector to search for your own style.
+You don't have to follow the approach presented in this example and you can play with the xapi-connector to search for your own style.

 Have fun!